Am I eligible for Sunovion Support® prescription assistance?

 Or FAX to: 1-877-850-0821

-Do not use SEEBRI NEOHALER if you are allergic to glycopyrrolate or any of the ingredients in SEEBRI NEOHALER.
-Ask your health care provider if you are not sure.
+- are allergic to glycopyrrolate, or any of the ingredients in SEEBRI NEOHALER (see below).
+Ask your healthcare provider if you are not sure.

 SEEBRI NEOHALER can cause serious side effects, including:

 - sudden shortness of breath immediately after use.
 Sudden shortness of breath may be life-threatening.
 If you have sudden breathing problems immediately after inhaling your medicine, stop using SEEBRI NEOHALER.
 Call your healthcare provider or go to the nearest hospital emergency room right away.

 - life-threatening paradoxical bronchospasm, which means your airway passages may narrow and breathing may become difficult.
 Stop using SEEBRI NEOHALER immediately.